 Organizations have enthusiastically embraced team-based structures to reduce hierarchy and speedily develop and implement creative products and services.
 Team creativity requires the group to agree on their goals, view problems from multiple perspectives and combine unrelated elements into something new and better.
 Research shows teams made up of very similar people don’t do these things as well as cognitively diverse teams.
 A mix of very creative people and detail oriented people on the same team can speed the shift from ideas to implementation.

 On the other hand, such diversity makes the team process slower as people take time to tolerate each other’s quirks and foibles and learn to work together.
 Recent evidence suggests moderate levels of cognitive diversity is more beneficial than mixing wildly different people together.
 This finding is consistent with the too-much-of-a-good-thing paradigm (or in other words all things are good in moderation, except moderation).
-The benefits of diversity take conscious, determined work by the team to realise.
+The benefits of diversity take conscious, determined work by the team to realize.
 The good news is that improving team communication and supportive behavior amongst members can and does improve team performance and cohesion.

 And there is even more good news for companies interested in helping teams gel more quickly: hire people whose values are aligned.